 Amongst the daily operations of construction site, the Group is striving to reduction in use of water, for example, water would be reused in the wheel washing facility at the gate of the construction site.
-Also, the site was using energy saving lights / LED lighting, and required employees to shut down all machines and vehicles' engines when they were not in use, for the purpose of energy conservation.
+Also, the site was using energy saving lights / LED lighting and required employees to shut down all machines and vehicles' engines when they were not in use, for the purpose of energy conservation.

-Within the Reporting Period, the site projects managed by the Group were mainly earth fill and construction works, which did not involve packing of any finished goods, and therefore the business operation did not consume any packaging materials.
-The materials used for projects were mainly aggregates of sands and stones, concretes, mortar and metallic building materials.
-Aggregates, mortar and concretes were the materials used at the project sites for reclamation and other construction purposes, while metallic materials were those used for early-phase preparation and subsequent reinforcement works in the reclamation projects.
+Within the Reporting Period, the construction projects covered in this report were mainly related to reclamation and construction works, which did not involve packing of any finished goods, and therefore the business operation did not consume any packaging materials.
+Instead, the project used construction materials mainly aggregates of sands and stones, mortar and concrete, plastic pipes, wood used for formwork, metal building materials such as steel reinforcement and pipes, as well as papers for office operations.